 Attachment of ubiquitin or the ubiquitin-like protein, SUMO, plays a critical role in the response to DNA damage.
 Monoubiquitin, K63-linked polyubiquitin, K48-linked polyubiquitin and mixed SUMO-ubiquitin chains play distinct roles in signaling DNA damage and recruiting the necessary enzymes needed for DNA repair.
-We are interested in the enzymes that specifically assemble and disassemble ubiquitin and SUMO signals at damage sites, as well as the protein that recognize different types of chains as distinct signals.
-One area of study is the OTUB1 deubiquitinating enzyme, which forms complexes with E2 ubiquitin conjugating enzymes that can both regulate polyubiquitin chain elongation as well as hydrolysis of K48-linked polyubiquitin chains.
-We are also interested in the role of hybrid SUMO-ubiquitin chains in signaling DNA double strand breaks.
+We study the enzymes that specifically assemble and disassemble ubiquitin signals at damage sites, as well as the proteins that recognize different types of chains as distinct signals.

 Brickner, Soll , Lombardi , Vågbø , Mudge, Oyeniran, Rabe , Jackson, Sullender, Blazosky, Byrum, Zhao, Corbett, Gécz, Field, Vindigni, Slupphaug, Wolberger, Mosammaparast (2017) A ubiquitin-dependent signalling axis specific for ALKBH-mediated DNA dealkylation repair.
 Nature 551: 389-393.